 Gas stations are dangerous places.
 Consider that in the U.S. close to 30 forecourt workers are killed on the job each year.
 Another 2.3% of workers are injured with about one percent requiring retraining or a transfer due to the severity of injury.
 Are you paying attention to the hazards at your site?

 According to National Energy Equipment’s national health, safety and environment specialist Michael Lamont, the leading hazard for workers is vehicles and pedestrian traffic at forecourt.
 “People are often distracted and not paying attention when they drive in to fuel.
 When our crews are working on equipment, there is a real hazard to their safety.
-To mitigate this our teams are knowledgeable in Petroleum Oriented Safety Training (POST) (www.posttraining.ca) and they place pylons, flags, barriers and service vehicles per standard to protect staff,” he says, noting that POST is an industry- led program that offers online courses and annual get-togethers such as the recent safety forum at the 2019 Toronto Convenience U CARWACS Show.
+To mitigate this our teams are knowledgeable in Petroleum Oriented Safety Training (POST) (www.posttraining.ca) and they place pylons, flags, barriers and service vehicles per standard to protect staff,” he says, noting that POST is an industry- led program that offers online courses and annual get-togethers such as safety forums at the Convenience U CARWACS Show.

 Lamont suggests good safety practice often comes down to training.
 “Do your staff know the size of the storage tanks?
 Do they know where to locate the vapour recovery?
 Are they clearing away ice from fills?
 Do they know what to do in the event of a spill or tank leak?
 When do you hit the ‘E Stop’ button?
 Training prepares staff for worst case scenarios and helps keep them and customers safe,” he says.